Buffer Intensity and Buffer Capacity

 Note: All formulas presented here are different encodings of one and the same thing, namely the set of equations (1.1a) to (1.1e).

 Cross Plots.
-It’s quite instructive to exhibit the non-linearity of these relationships graphically.
+It’s quite instructive to visualize the non-linearity of the acid-base system graphically.
 The diagrams below display all possible combinations of one dependent and two independent variables (taken from the triplet CT, n, and pH) for the carbonate system:

 The diagrams can be redrawn for the case when n is replaced by the alkalinity (Alk = n CT):

 Other Examples.
 Application of 4.2a to a pure CO2 system provides the (blue) titration curves in the diagram below.
-On the other hand, for the special case of n = 0, 1, 2, 4.3a was used to plot the pH dependence of three equivalence points.
+On the other hand, for the special case of n = 0, n = 1, and n = 2, 4.3a was used to plot the pH trajectories of three equivalence points.

 Buffer Capacity